Replacing Fleming at Pekin Area Chamber may be a tall order

 “I’ve got a lot of information gathered (on my family history),” said Fleming.
 “But it’s not very organized and it’s always been in the back of my mind.”

-Fleming added that he has not ruled out taking a part-time job if the extra leisure time that generally comes with retirement begins to pall on him.
 His successor has not yet been identified, but the Chamber’s Board of Directors has begun taking applications for the job and will continue to accept applications until mid-January, 2020.
 He hopes a new executive director will be named by mid-February, 2020, which will give him a month to help train his replacement.
-Pfeifer believes that replacing Fleming will be a tall order … in the professional sense.

-“Bill runs all the day-to-day ins and outs of the organization,” he said.
-“He’s relied on heavily to carry out those duties and we know the job is being taken care of.
-It makes my job easy.”